mithi/robotics-blog/content/ideas.md

 3. 7Bot
     - Explore the the open-source 6-axis manipulator from the ground up
-    - use it for various tasks such as typing on a keyboard, placing go stones in a go board and more
+    - Use it for various tasks like typing on a keyboard, placing go stones and more

 4. Organize my Lego!

 5. Hacking the Lego EV3 Motors
-    - User the Motors from the Lego EV3 kit with Arduino-like microcontrol.
-Make one controller mimick the other.
+    - User the Motors from the Lego EV3 kit with Arduino-like microcontrol
+    - Make one controller mimick the other.
     - Showcase various lego mechanisms with these motors from Yoshihito Isogawa's book
     - Make a Drawing Turtle Bot